Table of Contents

 In this context, slowness becomes a life choice.
 To respect your rhythm and desires is to let your mind and body breathe fully.
 It is the precondition to recharge oneself, to restore oneself in energy.

 In a group, it’s complicated to listen to your body.
 Hikers walk at a different pace.
 They have neither the same vision of practice nor the same physical condition.

 Maybe you feel guilty for not keeping up the same speed?
-You stay back, constrained and forced.
-You are disappointed that you can no longer chat with your darling who is connected into “Strava” mode.
+You stay back, constrained, and forced.
+You are disappointed that you can no longer chat with your darling who is connected to “Strava” mode.

 Hiking loses some of its charms when you feel like you’re the fifth wheel on the wagon.